 - a.
-Take lead responsibility for safeguarding and child protection (including online safety). - b.
-Provide advice and staff on child welfare, safeguarding and child protection matters. - c.
+Take lead responsibility for safeguarding and child protection (including online safety). - Provide advice and staff on child welfare, safeguarding and child protection matters. - c.
 Liaise closely with children's social care and other services and safeguarding partners. - d.
 Report regularly to Local Governing Board on issues relating to safeguarding and child protection, to ensure that child protection is seen an ongoing priority issue and that safeguarding, and child protection requirements are being followed at all levels of the organisation. - e.
-The DSL should take lead responsibility for online safety and understanding the filtering and monitoring systems and processes in place a.
-The DSL will liaise with:
+The DSL should take lead responsibility for online safety and understanding the filtering and monitoring systems and processes in place.